Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Data and algorithm parameters

-\subsection{UMAP Algorithm}
+\subsection{UMAP algorithm}

-To investigate potential patterns and similarity structures of FRBs in the multi-dimensional parameter space, we employ the Uniform Manifold Approximation and Projection (UMAP) algorithm \citep{McInnes:2018dzu,becht2019dimensionality}.
-As a nonlinear dimensionality-reduction technique grounded in Riemannian geometry and algebraic topology, UMAP assumes that the data is uniformly distributed on a locally connected manifold.
+To investigate potential structures and similarity relationships among FRBs in the multi-dimensional parameter space, we employ the Uniform Manifold Approximation and Projection (UMAP) algorithm \cite{McInnes:2018dzu,becht2019dimensionality}.
+As a nonlinear dimensionality-reduction technique grounded in Riemannian geometry and algebraic topology, UMAP assumes that the data can be approximated as lying on a locally connected manifold.
 The algorithm constructs a high-dimensional fuzzy topological representation and optimizes the low-dimensional embedding by minimizing the cross-entropy between the high-dimensional and low-dimensional topological graphs.
-A distinct advantage of UMAP over similar methods is its superior computational efficiency on large datasets and its ability to preserve the global structure of the data more effectively while simultaneously maintaining local neighborhood relationships, making it highly suitable for uncovering meaningful substructures or clustering tendencies within complex astrophysical datasets.
+A distinct advantage of UMAP over similar methods, such as t-SNE, is its higher computational efficiency on large datasets and its ability to preserve the global structure of the data more effectively while simultaneously maintaining local neighborhood relationships.
+This makes it highly suitable for revealing meaningful substructures or clustering tendencies within complex astrophysical datasets.